Why Joining a Small Group Tour is the Bee's Knees

 I better start by explaining the term ‘Bee’s knees’… I’ve been doing a bit of reading (and getting a bit distracted!) and apparently in the 1920’s it was fashionable to use nonsense terms to describe something that was all-round awesome, think ‘the snake’s hips’, ‘the kipper’s knickers’, ‘the cat’s whiskers’, ‘the monkey’s eyebrows’ and so on.
 Of these, the bee’s knees and the cat’s whiskers are the only ones to have stood the test of time!

 So anyway, I think you’re getting the picture.
 Of course, it’s natural for us to tell you why joining a small group tour is such a great idea, it’s what we do for a living!
-But I want to give you a personal perspective and share with you a few quotes from our travellers.
+But I want to give you a personal perspective and share with you a quote from our travellers.

 Prior to joining the Active family, I spent some years travelling around the world snowboarding, surfing and hiking – generally having a great old time.
 Like many Kiwis, having thoroughly explored my own backyard, I felt that I needed to experience new cultures and develop my own view on the world.
 On the one hand, growing up in New Zealand is a huge privilege – having such wonderful nature on your doorstep and being exposed to a pretty relaxed way of life, and on the other hand, you do feel a bit disconnected from all those exciting, colourful and vibrant things happening around the globe!
 Whilst travelling I tended to do it all independently, through trial and error – and this worked fine – I had time and youth on my side!